pmanojlovic/flint/docs/quickstart/bandpass.md

 #                         Flag Jones matrix if any amplitudes with a Jones are above this value
 ```

-This flow will run the following stages:
+This is a prefect flow that will run the following stages:

 - Split the on-source portions of the bandpass data
 - Apply appropriate corrections to visibilities to for use with `flint` tooling